symfony/symfony-docs/security/ldap.rst

 For example, with a ``uid_key`` of ``uid``, and if you are trying to load the user ``fabpot``, the final string will be: ``(uid=fabpot)``.

-Of course, the username will be escaped, in order to prevent `LDAP injection`_.
+In order to prevent `LDAP injection`_, the username will be escaped.

 The syntax for the ``filter`` key is defined by `RFC4515`_.